velartrill/velartrill.github.io/orig/out-of-the-dark.md

 Cassil exhales deeply.
 "It feels so good to be wearing my own clothes again."

 "I'll bet.
 Come on, let's get you out of here."
-Safris ruffles her hair, and takes her by the arm again; Cassil sighs happily at the feeling of the officer's hands on her body again.
+Safris ruffles her hair, and takes her by the arm; Cassil sighs happily at the feeling of the officer's hands on her body again.

 "Lead the way," she murmurs demurely, and Safris laughs aloud.